CiscoDevNet/Meraki-Dashboard-API-v1-Documentation/docs/Authorization.md

 5. If using the [Python library](pythonLibrary.md), authorization is handled automatically, so assuming the right API key is supplied, the Python code snippet for [getOrganizations](##!get-organizations) > _Template_ > _Meraki Python Library_ will work w/ the v1 library installed.
 <img src="../images/authorizationPython.png" width="800px">

 6. The behavior here is standard and due to API clients like cURL and Postman stripping the Authorization header, for security purposes, when following an HTTP redirect.
-Another option without handling redirects is to use the reverse proxy base URL of https://api**-mp**.meraki.com/api/v1/
+Another option without handling redirects is to use the reverse proxy base URL of https://api-mp.meraki.com/api/v1/ (with **-mp** added for this mega-proxy).